 Chase Freedom sign-up bonuses

 Both the Chase Freedom Flex and Chase Freedom Unlimited are offering the exact same sign-up bonus.
-With both of these cards, you can earn $200 cash back (which is technically 20,000 Ultimate Rewards points) after spending $500 on your card within the first three months after opening the account.
+With both of these cards, you can earn $200 in bonus cash back (which is technically 20,000 Ultimate Rewards points) after spending $500 on your card within the first three months after opening the account.